Chocolate Covered Blackberries (An Easy and Delicious Treat)

 Chocolate covered blackberries on a white plate.

-Dark chocolate is the second ingredient in this recipe.
 I used a variety of dark chocolate that’s very low in refined sugar and quite high in cacao solids.
 You can use whatever type of chocolate suits your dietary requirements and palate.
 To keep this recipe low in sugar, you can opt for a brand of dark chocolate that contains at least 85% cacao solids.

 Alternatively you can heat the chocolate in a pot on the stovetop set to low heat.
-Be sure to stir the chocolate constantly if you opt for the stovetop method so the chocolate doesn’t burn and seize.
+Be sure to stir the chocolate constantly if you opt for the stovetop method so the chocolate doesn’t burn or seize.
 A third way to melt chocolate is by using a double boiler method.
 It’s a little more effort but it’s a very gentle and effective way to melt chocolate without burning it.

 Melted chocolate in a white bowl.